pkalivas/radiate/docs/index.md

 ___
 Radiate is a powerful Rust library designed for implementing genetic algorithms and artificial evolution techniques.
 It provides a fast and flexible framework for creating, evolving, and optimizing solutions to complex problems using principles inspired by natural selection and genetics.
-With an intuitive, 'plug and play' style API, Radiate allows you to quickly test a multitude of evolutionary strategies and configurations, making it an ideal tool for both beginners and experienced practitioners in the field of evolutionary computation.
+With an intuitive, 'plug and play' style API, Radiate allows you to quickly test a multitude of evolutionary strategies and configurations.

 <div class="grid cards" markdown>